codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+Why did the kid cross the playground?
+To get to the other slide.

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+What is the number of keys on a standard Windows Keyboard?
- 1. Just Virtual Machine
+ 1. 76
- 2. Java Visual Machine
+ 2. 104
- 3. Java Vendor Machine
+ 3. 94
- 4. Java Virtual Machine
+ 4. 64

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  104
 </details>